 Country: United Kingdom

 Founded on November 10, 2020, Here Is The Evidence is a website that allows individuals to upload alleged 2020 election voter fraud news and information.
-The website completely lacks transparency as there are no names associated with the website.
+The website completely lacks transparency as no names are associated with the website.
 The domain is registered in the United Kingdom.
-A description of the website reads “Due to the irregularity of this current 2020 Presidential Election, this is a crowdsourcing tool for organizing anomalies and legal issues.
+A description of the website reads, “Due to the irregularity of this current 2020 Presidential Election, this is a crowdsourcing tool for organizing anomalies and legal issues.
 Our desire is that more of the election process would be made transparent so there would be unquestionable confidence in our voting systems.
 This is for aggregating publicly available items of evidence that would be admissible in court, not general election news stories or updates.”

 Funded by / Ownership